 Office space/equipment: As far as is possible, we attempt to allocate an office to PhD candidates in an academic environment during the first year.
 After this, one should expect to have to move, either to “Knausen” or to an open plan office in the cellar.

 Office supplies: You will find pens, paper, plastic folders and so on in our office supplies room.
 Your office key should work here.
 Remember to lock the door after you!
 Let Line know if you take the last of any item so that she can order more, of if there is anything in particular that you need.

 PhD candidate politics: At UiA level: here you will be able to see whoever represents the PhD candidates at any given time on the UiA Board.
 At Faculty level: the four specialisations elect one PhD candidate each, to participate in the Faculty’s Research Education Committee (PPR).

 Physical activities: UiA employees will find some alternatives here.

-Progress report: All PhD candidates shall report their progress annually, around Christmas.
+Progress report: All PhD candidates shall report their progress annually, around summertime.
 You will receive an email about this.

 Public defence: The public defence is planned by the department in collaboration with the PhD adviser.